Shaik-Subhan-Vali/Beeceptor-API-Rest-and-Cypress/README.md

 ## Objective

-### To perform different types of HTTP requests (GET, POST, PUT, DELETE) using the provided website for API testing purposes.
+### To perform different types of HTTP requests (GET, POST, PUT, DELETE) for API testing purposes.

 ## Tech Stack used in this Project